 Even when Maria Brown was ready to give up on herself, the faculty and staff at Cuyamaca College refused to give up on her.
-Brown, 26, will be transferring to San Diego State University this fall with an Associate in Arts for Transfer (AA-T) degree in sociology.
+Brown, 26, will be transferring to San Diego State University this fall with an Associate Degree for Transfer in sociology.

 Mirella Campos is a role model for her three younger siblings.